-And liberals hate them.
+And many people hate them.

 Let’s say, for the purposes of argument, that radical conservatives similar to, but not totally like, the religious radicals now imposing their laws on millions in the middle east, were to gain power here in America.
-They like guns, use guns and recognize that guns are a method of gaining and enforcing power.
-They also know that people without guns who may oppose them are basically powerless, frustrated and vocal, but essentially powerless without the means to resist.
+They like guns, use guns and recognize that guns are one of method of gaining and enforcing power.
+They also know that people without guns who oppose them are basically powerless, frustrated and vocal, but essentially powerless without the means to resist.
 Now, wouldn’t liberal people who oppose this want and need guns?

 I think the answer is obvious.
 Yes.
 What else would you use to resist armed force but arms?
 But, then, why are the liberal minded in America so vehemently anti guns?
 Why, whenever we are presented with another example of evil people doing evil things to us does the cry of “gun control” and “gun violence” erupt and the NRA becomes the convenient target of invective and protest?